 Automated collection is a thoroughly proven method of residential solid waste collection used in tens of thousands of municipalities as a cost-effective option to manual collection.
-Each home is provided with two special carts - one for trash and the other for recyclables.
+Each home is provided with three special carts for the trash, yard waste and recyclables.
 These carts are easy to roll and placed curbside on the designated collection day.
 The garbage trucks, equipped with a lifting device on the curbside, will lift, empty and return the carts to the same spot.
 The driver never has to leave the truck cab, but controls the entire loading operation from his seat.
 The entire collection process takes about 15 seconds to complete.
 96-gallon carts will hold up to 200 pounds of trash (as much as three typical garbage cans) but are still easy to roll to the curb.
 64-gallon carts are even easier to handle.

 Why Do We Have Automated Collection?

 Automated collection increases efficiency of refuse collection while improving safety.
 Worker injuries are reduced thereby reducing workers compensation claims and insurance costs.
 Overall operating costs are reduced.
 Fewer trucks on local roads consume less fuel and produce lower emissions.
 Automated collection provides stable annual costs for collection while improving service.
 It greatly improves recycling rates (which is required by the State of Florida) and reduces the amount of refuse processed, resulting in lower costs for disposal.